fellipgomes/bumenumurl/README.md

 # bumenumurl
-Check urls, status code, capture urls from file or other program
+Check urls, status code, find string, capture urls from file or other program

 Use in conjunction with waybackurls to enumerate all urls, advanced use for `Redteam` and `Bugbounty`